Frankincense Essential Oils, Tea Tree & Eucalyptus:

 The anti-inflammatory properties in eucalyptus oils may be beneficial to those that suffer from cold sores, as well in reducing the healing time.

 Another study in 2012, provided support that eucalyptus oil has “encouraging results”, and has properties that show inhibitory effects against Escherichia coli (E-coli), and Staphylococcus aureus (S. aureus)

-Helps with Symptoms of Pain
+d.
+Potentially Helps with Symptoms of Pain?

 Eucalyptus oil not only has properties that help contribute to inflammatory relief, but may also have analgesic and spasmolytic effects.

-Frankincense Essential Oil Uses
+Frankincense Essential Oils: